 - Types of apartment amenities

-- Best apartment amenities in 2021
+- Best apartment amenities

-- Property technology as an apartment amenity
+- Technology as an amenity

 What are apartment amenities?

 Apartment amenities are the nonessential features or services provided to the residents of an apartment building.
-Typical apartment amenities include gyms, pools, parking garages, laundry rooms, playgrounds, and dog parks.
+Examples of amenities in an apartment include gyms, pools, parking garages, laundry rooms, playgrounds, and dog parks.

-It’s important to realize that not all apartment amenities are created equal and some amenities are more valuable to renters than others.
+But it’s important to realize that not all apartment amenities are created equal, and some amenities are more valuable to renters than others.
 When deciding on which amenities to include in your multifamily building, you should consider the behaviors, preferences, and demographics of the renters in your target market.

 Types of apartment amenities